Talljack/talljack-eslint-config/README.md

 ### Lint Staged

-If you want to apply lint and autofix before every commit, you can add the following to your `package.json`
+If you want to apply lint and auto-fix before every commit, you can add the following to your `package.json`

 you need to install `lint-staged` and `simple-git-hooks`